QasimKhan5x/DeepMasker/README.md

 Highly recommended to run both notebooks on Google Colab with GPU on.

 ## Application
-When interviewing possible victims on the news, blurring their faces makes you lose emotional connection.
+When censoring people's faces on media, blurring their faces makes you lose emotional connection.
 Instead, map random faces onto their faces and preserve all facial movements!

 ## Acknowledgements
 - [Alias-Free Generative Adversarial Networks (StyleGAN3)](https://nvlabs.github.io/stylegan3/)